-You can build Smart Home apps that let users control IoT devices through the Google Assistant.
-Building Smart Home apps lets you connect, query, and control devices through your existing cloud infrastructure.
+You can build smart home Actions that let users control Internet of Things (IoT) devices through the Google Assistant.
+Building smart home Actions lets you connect, query, and control devices through your existing cloud infrastructure.

-Smart Home apps rely on Home Graph, a database that stores and provides contextual data about the home and its devices.
+Smart home Actions rely on Home Graph, a database that stores and provides contextual data about the home and its devices.
 For example, Home Graph can store the concept of a living room that contains multiple types of devices (a light, television, and speaker) from different manufacturers.
 This information is passed to the Google Assistant in order to execute user requests based on the appropriate context.

-Get the end-to-end sample for Smart Home apps by downloading or cloning from Github.
+Get the end-to-end sample for smart home Actions by downloading or cloning from GitHub.

 User set up their devices with the Google Assistant app to authenticate to your cloud services and the Assistant receives an OAuth token.
 At this point, the Assistant sends an

 action.devices.SYNC intent to your fulfillment to retrieve the initial list of user devices and capabilities from your cloud infrastructure.